Dynamic correlations in the conserved Manna sandpile: Dynamic correlations in the steady state

 Now eq.\eqref{eq:evl eqn same time mQ corr} can be directly integrated to obtain

 substituting which into eq.\eqref{eq:mass curr diff time corr sol}, we get the unequal-time mass-current correlation function in terms of $\tilde{f}_q$,

 To calculate the above correlation, we need to calculate the activity-mass correlation as in eq.\eqref{eq:same time mQ source}.
-Importantly, as shown below, we can calculate the static (time-independent) activity-mass correlation function exactly in the steady state (see appendix~\Ref{sec:appendix mass activity correlation}).
+Importantly, as shown below, we can calculate the static (time-independent) activity-mass correlation function exactly in the steady state (see appendix~\ref{sec:appendix mass activity correlation}).
 Using the steady-state condition $d C^{mm}_r(t,t) / dt = 0$, we obtain

 where $B_r$ is the source term having the form,

 Equation~\eqref{eq:mass activity evl eqn same time} can be solved by employing a generating function,

 for the equal-time mass-activity correlation; see appendix.\eqref{sec:appendix mass activity correlation}.
 Here we directly provide the solution of the generating function in terms of the static density-dependent activity,